Bee hive with thermal insulation for hanging in the tree

-- Thermal insulation comparable to that in a tree cave inhabited by bees, the insulation of the sides and the lid corresponds to that of over 40cm solid wood.
+- Thermal insulation comparable to that in a tree cavity inhabited by bees, the insulation of the sides and the lid corresponds to that of over 40cm solid wood.

 - Entrance hole with Ø 4cm and a length of 19,5cm